 Official co-productions are film and television projects made in accordance with treaties or other formal agreements between New Zealand and other countries.

-Official international co-productions are an increasingly attractive option for many producers.
-There are numerous potential benefits of official co-productions, including the sharing of creative and technical resources.
+They are an increasingly attractive option for many producers.
+There are many potential benefits of official co-productions, including the sharing of creative and technical resources.
 Other benefits include:

 - access to local and foreign incentives and subsidies